Microwaves, Radio Waves, and Other Types of Radiofrequency Radiation

 Full-body security scanners

-Millimeter wave scanners do not use x-rays (or any other kind of high-energy radiation) and the amount of RF radiation used is very low – much less than that from a cell phone.
-According to the Food and Drug Administration, these scanners have no known health effects.
-However, TSA allows people to be screened in a different way if they object to screening with these scanners.
+Millimeter wave scanners do not use x-rays (or any other kind of high-energy radiation) and the amount of RF radiation used is very low.
+According to the US Food and Drug Administration (FDA), these scanners have no known health effects.
+However, TSA often allows people to be screened in a different way if they object to screening with these scanners.

 Cell phones and cell phone towers

 Cell phones and cell phone towers use RF radiation to transmit and receive signals.
 Some concerns have been raised that these signals might increase the risk of cancer, and research in this area continues.
-For more detailed information, refer to our documents Cellular Phones and Cellular Phone Towers.
+For more detailed information, see Cellular Phones and Cellular Phone Towers.

 Does RF radiation cause cancer?